indicmanuscripts/indicmanuscripts.github.io/_pages/home.md

       The submission should be in the ECCV format.
       Reviewing will be single blind.
       Accepted papers will be made publicly available as non-archival reports, allowing future submissions to archival conferences or journals.
-      We welcome already published papers that are within the scope of the workshop (without re-formatting), including papers from the main CVPR conference.
+      We welcome already published papers that are within the scope of the workshop (without re-formatting), including papers from the main ECCV conference.
       Please submit your paper to the following address by the deadline: <span style="color:#1a1aff;font-weight:400;"><a href="mailto:3dscenegeneration@gmail.com">3dscenegeneration@gmail.com</a></span>
       Please mention in your email if your submission has already been accepted for publication (and the name of the conference).
     </p>